-Figure 7-3: Grid copper plane with openings
+Figure 7-5: Grid copper plane with openings

-7.7 Design considerations for the prevention of sliver and peelable
+7.7 Design considerations for the prevention of sliver and peelable a.
+All areas of the conductive patterns as well as areas of insulating dielectric shall have a dimension of $\ge 0,1$ mm in X and Y direction after etch compensation, except for the case of fine pitch track width and spacing as specified in the clause 7.4.5 and 11.5.5.

-- a.
-All areas of the conductive patterns as well as areas of insulating dielectric shall have a dimension of $\geq 0,1$ mm in X and Y direction after etch compensation. - NOTE This is done to prevent sliver or peelable see Figure 7-4.
+NOTE This is done to prevent sliver or peelable see Figure 7-6.

-Figure 7-4: Example of peelable (left) and sliver (right)
+Figure 7-6: Example of peelable (left) and sliver (right)